Female on the Beach: Plot

 Lynn sees Drummy that evening working on his boat.
 She follows him into the boat and notices photos of Osbert & Queenie Sorenson on the wall.
-He explains that used to work as a fisherman with his partner, Pete Gomez (Romo Vincent), but ran out of money after a few years.
+He explains that used to work as a fisherman with his partner, Pete Gomez, but ran out of money after a few years.
 His aunt and uncle, the Sorensons, now provide him a place to sleep and some money for his time with Mrs. Crandall, who wanted to marry him.
 Drummy and Mrs. Markham share a passionate kiss, after which Mrs. Markham remarks that she wishes she could afford him, and insists he keeps his boat at the dock for the time being while he finds a replacement fuel pump.

 Back at the house, Lynn is surprised to again see Lt.
 Galley smoking and waiting for her.
 The Lt. expresses concern for her and tells her to be careful around Drummy.
 Next door, The Sorensons spy on Mrs. Markham, again urging Drummy to try again to make friends with her.
 Drummy repeatedly stabs an apple with a shark hook.
 Queenie calls Mrs. Markham and invites her over for dinner, which she obliges.

 While going to stoke the fire, Mrs. Markham discovers a secret cutout in the fireplace, which contains the diary of Eloise Crandall.
 She is intrigued and begins reading it, reading about Drummy's various attempts to charm Eloise and her love for him.
 Eloise's journal reveals she gave over $2400 to the Sorensons, not including gambling money, and that Drummy abruptly stopped visiting and calling.
 She begged Drummy to come with her to Los Angeles and accused him of using her for her money.
 In her last entry on Sept 22nd, she writes that Drummy is supposed to come over and oscillates between love and hate for him.
-Mrs. Markham throws the diary into the fire and pours a drink, when Drummy suddenly bursts into the room dressed in a suit.
+Mrs. Markham throws the diary into the fire and pours a drink, when Drummy suddenly bursts into the room dressed in a dinner jacket.

 Drummy reminds her they have a date, and Lynn is visibly shaken.
 Drummy says he canceled on the Sorensons and intends to take her out himself.
 She agrees and goes to get dressed in her room, while Drummy answers the door.
 The Sorensons burst in, and Lynn emerges disgruntled.

 The couple insists they were eager to meet her, and Lynn makes it clear they are not welcome to stay.
 Lynn explains she is familiar with the tricks of gamblers and the couple, offended, leave.
 Lynn throws a drink at Drummy, accusing him of being a fraud and scam artist and recites phrases from the diary that he said to both she and Eloise.
 She again insists she is not interested in him, and Drummy grabs her, and she bites his hand.
 Lynn runs out to the patio and down the stairs, where Drummy continues to try to make advances on her.
 She falls on the beach and Drummy rips her dress off.
 The scene ends with the two kissing.